 Cultivation: Velvetleaf is typically found in full sun, mesic conditions, and a fertile soil consisting of loam or clay-loam.
 The fertility of the soil, particularly the level of nitrogen, has a strong influence on the size of the plant.
 The seeds can remain viable in the soil for at least 20 years, if not considerably longer.

-Range & Habitat: This is a common plant that occurs in most counties of Illinois (see Distribution Map).
+Range & Habitat: This is a common non-native plant that occurs in most counties of Illinois (see Distribution Map).
 Habitats include cropland (particularly corn and soybean fields), abandoned fields, vacant lots, construction sites, and waste areas.
 Velvetleaf typically occurs where the soil has been recently disturbed and the long dormant seeds are brought close to the soil surface.
 The seeds germinate during warm weather after the spring tilling of fields, and the new generation of plants develops and matures very quickly during the heat of summer, prior to the fall harvest.
 As a result, Velvetleaf is a major weed of cropland in Illinois.
 It was introduced into the United States from India as a possible source of bast.

-Faunal Associations: The nectar and pollen of the flowers attract various kinds of bees, including bumblebees, digger bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), and Halictid bees.
+Faunal Associations: The nectar and pollen of the flowers attract various kinds of bees, including bumblebees, long-horned bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), and Halictid bees.
 Occasionally, small- to medium-sized butterflies visit the flowers for nectar, while Syrphid flies feed on the pollen (Robertson, 1929).
 Some insects feed destructively on Velvet Leaf.
 Insects that feed on either the mature or developing seeds include Amara aenea (Common Sun Beetle), Anisodactylus sanctaecrucis (a ground beetle), Harpalus pensylvanicus (Pennsylvania Ground Beetle), Gryllus pennsylvanicus (Fall Field Cricket), larvae of Althaeus folkertsi (Velvetleaf Seed Beetle), Liorhyssus hyalinus (Hyaline Grass Bug), Niesthrea louisianica (Louisiana Hibiscus Bug), larvae of Helicoverpa zea (Corn Earworm Moth), and larvae of Heliothis virescens (Tobacco Budworm Moth); see White et al. (2007), Lundgren & Rosentrater (2007), and Gibb (1991).
 Some of these insects also feed on the flowers and their buds.
 The larvae of Calycomyza malvae (a leaf-miner fly) tunnel through the leaves, while Ophiomyia abutilivora (a leaf-miner fly) bore through the stems of Velvet Leaf (Spencer & Steyskal, 1986).
 The larvae of Pyrgus communis (Checkered Skipper) make folded-leaf nests, from which they feed (Barnes, 1999).

 Photographic Location: A vacant lot in Urbana, Illinois.
 There is a small black bee visiting the flower in one of the photographs.